What is Compound Interest?

 C = $1000[(1 + 0.1)^20 – 1]

-Hopefully, you found this article enjoyable to read and have learned an important skill in determining your earnings on your path to financial freedom.
+Hopefully, you found this article enjoyable and learned an essential skill in determining your earnings on your path to financial freedom.